 Scholarships: Merit and Need-Based Opportunities

 Scholarships provide funding to pay for a student’s college education based on their academic history, athletic status, financial need, demographics, and other factors.
-There are three main types of scholarships to consider:
+There are several types of scholarships to consider:

 Bear in mind that scholarships can impact your overall financial aid package.
 Your total financial aid cannot exceed the cost of college.
 Therefore, your school’s office of financial assistance may subtract the amount of your scholarship from your cost of attendance before applying for a grant or other type of financial aid.

 If you plan on applying for scholarships to pay for college, apply early.
 Some scholarships are offered on a first-come, first-served basis, so you could miss out by leaving it until the last minute.
+Some of the most competitive merit scholarships operate in rounds, with some closing as early as September, so it’s vital to plan ahead and know the deadlines for each scholarship you want to apply for.
 Many scholarships also require you to submit a personal essay alongside your application, and that’s not something you want to rush.

 Work-Study Programs: Earning While Learning